Punk visual art

-Punk visual art is artwork associated with the punk subculture and the No wave movement.
+Punk visual art is artwork associated with the punk subculture and the no wave movement.
 It is prevalent in punk rock album covers, flyers for punk concerts and punk zines, but has also been prolific in other mediums, such as the visual arts, the performing arts, literature and cinema.
-Punk manifested itself "differently but consistently" in different cultural spheres.
+Punk manifested itself "differently but consistently" in different cultural spheres, including art, music, and literature.
 Punk also led to the birth of several movements: new wave, no wave, dark wave, industrial, hardcore, queercore, etc., which are sometimes showcased in art galleries and exhibition spaces.
 The punk aesthetic was a dominant strand from 1982 to 1986 in the many art galleries of the East Village of Manhattan.

 History

-In his book, Lipstick Traces: A Secret History of the 20th Century, cultural critic Greil Marcus expands upon the historical influence of Dada, Lettrism and Situationism on punk aesthetics in the art and music of the 1980s and early 90s.
-Marcus argues that artists in the 1960s and 70s, particularly those surrounding the Situationist International artist and theorist Guy Debord spearheaded a movement fueled by alienation and "angry, absolute demands" on society and art that gave rise to the punk sensibility.
+In his book, Lipstick Traces: A Secret History of the 20th Century, cultural critic Greil Marcus expands upon the historical influence of Dada, Lettrism and Situationism on punk aesthetics in the art and music of the 1980s and early 1990s.
+Marcus argues that artists in the 1960s and 1970s, particularly those surrounding the Situationist International artist and theorist Guy Debord spearheaded a movement fueled by alienation and "angry, absolute demands" on society and art that gave rise to the punk sensibility.
 At its core was a subculture of artistic rebellion.

 Aesthetics

 Characteristics associated with punk visual art is the usage of black or gray colors, and letters cut out from newspapers and magazines: a device previously associated with Dada collage and kidnap ransom notes.
 A prominent example of that style is the cover of the Sex Pistols Never Mind the Bollocks album designed by Jamie Reid.
 Images and figures are also sometimes cut and pasted from magazines and newspapers to create collages, album covers and paste-ups for posters that were often reproduced using copy machines.
+Xerox machines significantly increased the spread of punk visual art, with punk photographer Ruby Ray noting that "the new technology we had then was Xerox [...] and that's why posters became such a big thing because you could make something and reproduce it and make hundreds of them, and it would be cheap."
 Punk visual art often conveys a rejection of traditionalist values with self-derision that can be compared to Dada.

-Punk art in New York
+In New York City

 In New York City in the mid-1970s, there was much overlap between the punk music and the No wave downtown art scene.
 In 1978, many of the visual artists who were regulars at Tier 3, CBGB and other punk-related music venues participated in punk art exhibitions in New York.
 Early punk art exhibits included the Colab organized The Times Square Show (1980) and New York New Wave at PS1 (1981).
 Punk art found an ongoing home on the New York's lower east side with the establishment of several artist-run galleries such as ABC No Rio, FUN Gallery, Civilian Warfare, Nature Morte and Gracie Mansion Gallery.
 The art critic Carlo McCormick reviewed numerous exhibitions from this time in the East Village Eye.